hollanderbart/NPO-Live/README.md

 **A USB Type C cable** to connect Apple TV to your computer.

 1. Download the app by clicking _Download ZIP_ on GitHub.
-2. Open `NPO Live.xcodeproj` from the download.
+2. Open `NPO Live.xcworkspace` from the download.
 This will open the app in Xcode.
 3. Connect Apple TV to your computer.
 4. Click on the project in the navigator on the left.
 5. Alter the `Bundle Identifier` to include something unique, like your name.